Risk-Limiting Audits with Arlo

 VotingWorks provides a hosted Software-as-a-Service version of Arlo to states and local jurisdictions that want it.
 VotingWorks’ hosted service runs in the cloud.
 Our cloud provider, AWS, conforms to security standards including SOC 1/SSAE 16/ISAE 3402, SOC 2, PCI DSS Level 1, ISO 27001, and FISMA.
 See https://aws.amazon.com/compliance/ for more details.

-The hosted version of Arlo is available to states for the fees listed below.
+The hosted version of Arlo is available to states for the fees listed below, which include support.

-The hosted version of Arlo is also available to local jurisdictions for the fees listed below.
+The hosted version of Arlo is also available to local jurisdictions for the fees listed below, which include support.
 (These fees do not apply if the state in which the local jurisdiction is located is already paying for the hosted version of Arlo.)

 Want to Learn More?